Welcome to our Class Page.

 The school gates will be open from 0820.
 Classrooms are open from 8.30 and children can come in from then.
 Year 4 come in and out of the same staircase at the back of the playground.
 I will be there every morning.

 If you are ever unable to catch me, please email : firstname.lastname@example.org

 You can also send me a message through Clas Dojo.

 We have P.E.
-Wednesdays and Thursdays.
+Tuesdays and Thursdays.
 Remember to take it home on Thursday so you can wear it for club day.

 Home learning is set every day.
 There are 4 spellings (1 recap and 3 new) to learn each day.
 A longer test of the week's 12 spellings will be given on a Friday.
 Daily spelling practice is recorded in home learning books.
 Please make sure they are in school every day.
 Children are asked to remind their grown ups to listen to them read and write in or sign the reading diary 3 times a week.

 In Year 4, we need to know all of our times tables up to 12 x 12.
 To help the class practise, they have personal access to TT Rockstars.
 This is a fantastic learning game which helps children recall their times tables instantly.
 This will considerably help with their calculations in our maths learning.